Skip to main content

 13. Select SAVE.

-If you want to reduce the data volume by exporting less rows, for example, you don't want product browsed data, contact Fresh Relevance Support for assistance.
+If you want to reduce the data volume by exporting less rows, for example if you don't want product browsed data, contact Fresh Relevance Support for assistance.

 Firehose destinations